Singapore FA Cup: History

-After the Singapore Cup and earlier League Cup, Singapore FA Cup is the next major cup competition in Singapore.
 For a number of years, the FA Cup was solely restricted to NFL clubs.
 In 2006, S.League clubs were once again allowed in the competition, but were only permitted to field their developmental Prime League teams.
 The team matchups were drawn out of a hat against one another for the initial 2006 and 2007 seasons, before being seeded into two groups since 2008.

+Singapore Pools was the title sponsor until 2017.

+In 2023, the FA Cup made a return after being briefly halted for three years due to the COVID-19 pandemic.